Southland Missions Community Care Initiative

 Here are the components of our Southland Missions LTD Fatherhood equipping services.
 We are going to combine elements of parenting, fathering, family violence, suicide and child protection practice to enhance the safety and well-being of children.

-The program principles emphasise the need to enhance men’s motivation, promote child-centred fathering, address men’s ability to engage in respectful, non-abusive co-parenting with children’s mothers, recognise that children’s experience of trauma will impact the rate of possible change.
-Also to work collaboratively with other service providers to ensure that children benefit (and are not unintentionally harmed) as a result of father’s participation in their children's lives and in intervention.
+The program principles emphasise the need to enhance men’s motivation, promote child-centred fathering, address men’s ability to engage in respectful, non-abusive co-parenting with the children’s mother, recognise that children’s experience of trauma will impact the rate of possible change.
+Also to work collaboratively with other specialised service providers to ensure that children benefit (and are not unintentionally harmed) as a result of father’s participation in their children's lives and in intervention.

-The largest socio-economic disadvantaged group in the Lockyer Valley
+The largest socio-economic disadvantaged group

 Speaking with the Senior Sergeant of the Laidley police station, he indicated that the biggest problem in the Laidley region is the socio-economic disadvantaged and the high number of single fathers.
 Compared with fathers heading households with two married parents, single dads are younger, less educated, and less financially well-off within this district.
 Also more prone to suicide.
 We would also like to start this programme in Gatton, all we need is a premises to operate from.
 In Gatton we would like to also run a soup kitchen as well.
 If you know of a suitable premises please let us know.